Ethics and Integrity in Ministry

 Diocesan Review Board

-The Diocesan Church Personnel Conduct Review Board is a confidential consultative body to the bishop in discharging his responsibilities to oversee the conduct of Church personnel in accordance with the law, policies, and justice.
+The diocesan Lay Review Board is a confidential consultative body to the bishop in discharging his responsibilities to oversee the conduct of Church personnel in accordance with the law, policies, and justice.
 It is rooted in the Charter for the Protection of Children and Young Persons but is also available to consult the bishop on broader issues of ethics and integrity in the diocese.
+Members appointed to the review board serve five-year terms.
+In the Diocese of Tyler, the board will meet twice per year (Spring and Fall) and when needed to fulfill its functions and responsibilities.

 Listing of Credible Allegations of Abuse by Clergy